- Doxycycline is a prescription antibiotic that is effective against acne.

 How Doxycycline Works to Treat Acne

-Doxycycline also exhibits direct anti-inflammatory effects.
-By inhibiting certain pro-inflammatory enzymes and acting as an antioxidant, it can reduce the inflammation associated with acne.
+Doxycycline also has anti-inflammatory properties.
+By inhibiting certain proinflammatory enzymes and acting as an antioxidant, it can reduce the inflammation associated with acne.

 How to Use Doxycycline for Acne